-Mold can grow anywhere on a carpet, clothing, food, paper, and even in places you can’t see, such as the backside of drywall, areas inside walls around leaking or condensing pipes, and above ceiling tiles; as long as there are moisture, oxygen and organic material present.
+Mold can grow anywhere on a carpet, clothing, food, paper, and even in places you can’t see, such as the backside of drywall, areas inside walls around leaking or condensing pipes, and above ceiling tiles; as long as there are moisture, oxygen, and organic material present.

-– Identification of damp areas and correcting them: Preventing mould from growing or spreading might be as simple as ripping up the carpet in a wet basement, installing mold-resistant products, checking and repairing leaks in the drainage system or repairing damaged gutters.
+- – Identification of damp areas and correcting them: Preventing mould from growing or spreading might be as simple as ripping up the carpet in a wet basement, installing mold-resistant products, checking and repairing leaks in the drainage system or repairing damaged gutters.
 Or it may be a matter of significant excavation and waterproofing.
 It might cost some money up front, but it will surely be more costly down the road if mould continues to grow unchecked.

-– Proper drainage around the home: If the ground around your house isn’t sufficiently sloped away from the foundation, water may collect there and seep into your crawlspace or basement.
+- – Proper drainage around the home: If the ground around your house isn’t sufficiently sloped away from the foundation, water may collect there and seep into your crawlspace or basement.
 Ensure there is proper drainage around every building in your vicinity.

-– Dry, wet areas within the shortest time possible: Mold can’t grow without moisture, therefore, tackle wet areas right away.
+- – Dry, wet areas within the shortest time possible: Mold can’t grow without moisture, therefore, tackle wet areas right away.
 Flooding or seepage into the basement, accumulation from a leaky pipe, even a spill on the carpet, ensure it dries within 24 to 48 hours.
 If you’ve experienced a flood, remove water-damaged carpets, bedding, and furniture if they can’t be thoroughly dried.
-Avoid leaving wet items lying around the house or wet clothes in the washing machine, where mould can spread quickly.
+Avoid leaving wet items lying around the house or wet clothes in the washing machine, where mold can spread quickly.

-– Proper ventilation: Providing adequate ventilation in your bathroom, kitchen, laundry room, and any other high-moisture area is vital in mould prevention.
+- – Proper ventilation: Providing adequate ventilation in your bathroom, kitchen, laundry room, and any other high-moisture area is vital in mold prevention.
 Vent appliances that produce moisture like clothes dryers and stoves to the outside.
 Use AC units and dehumidifiers especially in humid weather, but make sure to maintain them as directed by the manufacturer.

-– Monitor humidity indoors: Humidity can be monitored using a moisture meter.
-The EPA recommends keeping indoor humidity between 30 and 60 per cent.
+- – Monitor humidity indoors: Humidity can be monitored using a moisture meter.
+The EPA recommends keeping indoor humidity between 30 and 60 percent.
 Some of the signs of excessive moisture include condensation on windows, pipes, and walls, hence the need to dry out the surfaces.